vallabhgudsoorkar/Packer-Unpacker/README.md

 • In case of Packing activity we accept directory name and file name from user.
 • We have to create new regular file as the name specified by the user.
 • Now open the directory and traverse each file from that directory.
 In newly created file write Metadata as header and actual file data in sequence.
-• While writing data perform encryption.
-• Each name of file ,its size and checksum should be written in log file which gets created in system directory.
 • After packing display packing report.

 UnPacking Activity :
 • In case of UnPacking activity we accept packed file name from user.
-• for authentication of packed file use any logic like Magic Number.
 • Open the packed file in read mode and perform below activity as
 • Read header
 • From the name specified in header create new file.